trojanspike/cordovaCache/README.md

 * .put  : 1 param { 1 - string } throws exception if not a string
 * .save : 1 param , optional { 1 - function } completes when files is written to and saved , has param of file data in JSON string format
 * .details : 0 params , return array of created container available to use
+* .rm    : 0 params , deletes the container from the cache file
 * Example could be :
 ```js
     var UserPoints = cache.container('UserPoint');